Francis Lederer

-Francis Lederer (November 6, 1899 Prague – May 25, 2000) was an Austro-Hungarian Empire-born American film and stage actor with a successful career, first in Europe, then in the United States.
-His original name was Franz (Czech František) Lederer.
+Francis Lederer (November 6, 1899 – May 25, 2000) was an Austro-Hungarian Empire-born American film and stage actor with a successful career, first in Europe, then in the United States.
+His original name was František (Franz) Lederer.

 Early years

-Lederer grew up in a poor section of Prague, where his only recreation was wrestling.
-His parents separated when he was nine years old, and his brother died in a war.
-He worked in a store that sold dry goods, and his first theatrical experience came when he was tasked with cleaning shelves in the background in a play while the main actors performed their roles.
-He lost that role when he drew attention away from the stars and to himself.
+František (Franz) Lederer was born in Karlín, a working-class suburb of Prague, to a Jewish family.
+His mother was Rosa (Růžena) née Ornstein from Třebíč, his father Josef Lederer was a leather merchant.
+Until František was thirteen, his only recreation was wrestling.
+His parents separated when he was nine years old, and his brother Pavel died in World War I. His mother and younger brother Rudolf later moved to Los Angeles.
+Franz worked in a store that sold dry goods, and his first theatrical experience came when he was tasked with cleaning shelves in the background in a play while the main actors performed.
+He lost that role when he drew attention away from the stars to himself.

 Acting career

 Europe

 Lederer started acting when he was young and was trained at the Academy of Music and Academy of Dramatic Art in Prague.
 After service in the Austrian-Hungarian Imperial Army in World War I, he made his stage debut as an apprentice with the New German Theater, a walk-on in the play Burning Heart.
 He toured Moravia and central Europe, making a name for himself as a matinee idol in theaters in Czechoslovakia, Hungary, Austria and Germany.
 Notable among his performances was a turn as Romeo in Max Reinhardt's staging of Romeo and Juliet.

-In the late 1920s, Lederer was lured into films by the German actress Henny Porten and her husband.
-He worked with G.W.
+Lederer worked with G.W.
 Pabst in Pandora's Box, starring Louise Brooks, and Atlantic (both 1929).
-He was also notable in The Wonderful Lies of Nina Petrovna in the same year.
+He was also in The Wonderful Lies of Nina Petrovna in the same year.
 Lederer, billed as "Franz" at this time, made the transition from silent films to sound films.